attilagk/monoallelic-brain-research/notebook/2016-08-01-ifats-filters/2016-08-01-ifats-filters.md

 These were selected based on two rules:

-1. most monoallelically called genes with imprinting status either "known" or "nearby candidate"
+1. most monoallelically called genes with imprinting status either "known imprinted" or "nearby candidate"
    * exceptions include *MAGEL2* and *ZIM2*---it is not clear why those were not selected initally or later so now they will become selected ones
 1. the highest scoring but not monoallelically called "known" imprinted genes; these were *IGF2*, *NLRP2* and *UBE3A*